KaiVandivier/portfolio-site/projects/custom-report-builder.md

 - The app runtime data layer
 - The app service datastore
-- Complex form validation using final form
+- Complex form validation using Final Form
 - Extensive use of the UI libraries
 - Data and period selector components from the analytics library